mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 - **volume_min:** (*Optional*): whole dB values from -103dB to 24dB.
 Defaults to -103dB

-- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected will be cleared.
-Defaults to 4s.
-For ESP32-S3 Louder, update interval can be reduced as low as 1s.
+- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected will be cleared at next interval.
+Defaults to 1s.
+  **Note:** update interval cannot be reduced below 1s.

 - **refresh_eq:** (*Optional*): valid values BY_GAIN or BY_SWITCH.
 Defaults to BY_GAIN
   This setting can normally be ignored and omitted if you are using Speaker